Aston Botterell: St. Michael and All Angels Church

 St. Michael and All Angels Church is part of the Church of England under the Diocese of Hereford.
 It has been a grade II* listed building since 1970.
 According to surveys by English Heritage, the oldest part of the church is the chancel which is believed to originate from the 12th century, with the roof being updated around the 15th century.
 The tower was taken down and rebuilt in 1884 after a porch was added in 1639.
-The building features a monumental slab to John Botterell, added in 1479 and a large canopied monument to him and his wife added in 1588.
+The building features a monumental slab to John Botterell, added in 1479 and a large canopied monument to another John Botterell and his wife added in 1588.